centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.txt

   - Active-Directory \> Windows
   - LDAP \> Linux

-To setup procedures for the *RedHat* host template, just proceed as indicated in [Link from monitoring front end](#link-from-monitoring-front-end).
+To set up procedures for the *RedHat* host template, just proceed as indicated in [Link from monitoring front end](#link-from-monitoring-front-end).

-In the template tree we see that the **RedHat** template inherits from two other
+In the template tree, we see that the **RedHat** template inherits from two other
 templates: **Linux** and **Generic-hosts**.
-In this example all hosts using the *RedHat* host template will have the new procedure defined attached.
+In this example, all hosts using the *RedHat* host template will have the new procedure defined attached.

-We could setup a procedure at a higher level in the template tree, it will impact more hosts.
+We could set up a procedure at a higher level in the template tree, and it will impact more hosts.

-For example if we define a procedure for **Linux** host template, all hosts using **RedHat**, **Debian** and **LDAP** host templates will have the procedure attached by inheritance.
-Because **Linux** is the parent template.
+For example, if we define a procedure for a **Linux** host template, all hosts using **RedHat**, **Debian** and **LDAP** host templates will have the procedure attached by inheritance.
+This is because **Linux** is the parent template.

-Behavior is the same for service templates.
+Service templates behave in the same way.

 > To delete a procedure link for specific host / service / template, edit the
-> object and empty the **URL** field in **Extended Information** tab.
+> object and empty the **URL** field in the **Extended Information** tab.
 >
 > If the object inherits from any template of a procedure, the empty value will
 > overload and delete the procedure link.